-- If you are upgrading from one full version of LISTSERV to another (for instance, from 15.5 to 16.0), you should have received a new LAK from your sales representative.
+- 1. If you are upgrading from one full version of LISTSERV to another (for instance, from 16.0 to 16.5), you should have received a new LAK from your sales representative.
 If you do not have a LAK for the version you are upgrading to, stop right here and contact your L-Soft sales representative.
-If you are not sure what version you are currently licensed for, send a "SHOW LICENSE" command to LISTSERV. - If you have received a new LAK, install it onto your old installation, following the instructions that come with the LAK.
+If you are not sure what version you are currently licensed for, send a "SHOW LICENSE" command to LISTSERV. - 2.
+If you have received a new LAK, install it onto your old installation, following the instructions that come with the LAK.
 Send LISTSERV a "SHOW LICENSE" command after restarting LISTSERV to ensure that the new LAK has been installed properly.
 Do not proceed further until this step has been correctly completed.

-- 3. Back up the entire LISTSERV directory hierarchy (just in case). - 4.
-Stop LISTSERV.
-If you have LISTSERV set up to respawn itself, be sure to bring LISTSERV to a complete stop. - 5.
-Get the current Unix evaluation kit for your platform from the LISTSERV evaluation kit download page.
+3. Get the current Unix evaluation kit for your platform from the LISTSERV evaluation kit download page.
 Note that evaluation kits are production code limited only by an evaluation LAK, which your production LAK will override.